pyrogram/pyrogram/docs/source/index.rst

 ----------------------------------

 Contents are organized into self-contained topics and can be all accessed from the sidebar, or by following them in order using the Next button at the end of each page.
-Here below you can find a list of the most relevant pages.
+Here below you can, instead, find a list of the most relevant pages.

 Getting Started
 ^^^^^^^^^^^^^^^